igomezv/igomezv.github.io/research.md

 ---

-Additional projects and software repositories are available on my [GitHub profile](https://github.com/igomezv).
+Additional projects and software repositories are available on my [GitHub profile](https://github.com/igomezv) or in [Code section](https://igomezv.github.io/code).

 ### doppleriann